aristanetworks/avd/development/coverage_plugins/README.md

 ]
 ```

-`compiled_template_roots` is used during `coverage run` only.
+`compiled_template_roots` is required and is used during `coverage run` only.
 It tells the tracer where generated Jinja Python modules can be found.
 Reporting should work without those directories being present.

 Do not omit compiled template paths in `[tool.coverage.run]`; coverage must be allowed to see those files so the tracer can claim them and remap execution to `.j2` files.